basic old dough sourdough

 Sourdough karma

-Wild yeast doesn’t like my new kitchen.
-Either that or I have lost my sourdough mojo.
 Neither of those options pleases me much; in fact I’d be gutted if either proved true.
-But the fact is, I’ve struggled to create a decent sourdough starter since the building works finished and I took back control of the kitchen.
+But the fact is, I’ve struggled to create a decent sourdough starter since the building works on the extension to my kitchen finished and the dust settled.

-I buy the same flour.
-The water comes from a different tap but the same pipes bring it to my home.
-The airing cupboard which used to double up as the proofing chamber is gone, but I have the central heating mainframe/manifold/weird machinery cupboard now which is constantly warm too.
-I even have the dough proving oven programme.
+The airing cupboard which used to double up as the proofing chamber is gone, but I now have the central heating mainframe/manifold/weird machinery cupboard now which is constantly warm.

 My recent sourdough story

-The first attempt which I nonchalantly fed for four days, thinking it would be a doddle like it used to, was a stillbirth.
+The first attempt, a starter which I nonchalantly fed for four days, thinking it would be a doddle like it used to be, was a stillbirth.
 Not a single bubble.
-The second was given filtered water.
-It showed signs of life on day three and died on day four.

 Sourdough epiphany

-Then (Doh! or even: Dough!)
-I remembered the ‘old dough’ method which uses fermented sourdough instead of starter.
 I made a tortured pain de campagne with starter number five or six, more persuading myself that it was fermenting than believing it really did.

 I cut a chunk and made it join the failed starters jar collection in the fridge.